reflectoring/reflectoring.github.io/_posts/2020-07-22-spring-boot-kafka.md

 Kafka is a stream-processing platform built by LinkedIn and currently developed under the umbrella of the Apache Software Foundation.
 Kafka aims to provide low-latency ingestion of large amounts of event data.

-We can use Kafka when we have to move a large amount of data and process it in real-time.
+**We can use Kafka when we have to move a large amount of data and process it in real-time**.
 An example would be when we want to process user behavior on our website to generate product suggestions or monitor events produced by our micro-services.

 Kafka is built from ground up with horizontal scaling in mind.
 We can scale by adding more brokers to the existing Kafka cluster.